๐Ÿ”” Pennsylvania Eviction Notice Laws

 ๐Ÿ“† 15 Days Before Lease End

 When a lease of one year or longer is expiring and the landlord does not wish to renew, a 15-day notice must be given before the lease end date.
-This notice informs the tenant that the lease will not be renewed and they must vacate by the lease expiration date.
+If no notice is given and the tenant remains, the tenancy typically converts to month-to-month.

 ๐Ÿ“„ Get Free Lease Termination Notice Form